steveseguin/social_stream/README.md

 API Social Stream is using: https://api.elevenlabs.io/docs#/text-to-speech/Text_to_speech_v1_text_to_speech__voice_id__stream_post
 Available voices: https://api.elevenlabs.io/docs#/voices/Get_voices_v1_voices_get

-To use this with Social Stream, you'll need to be using the featured-chat index.html page, and you'll need to provide your api key there.
+To use this with Social Stream, you'll need to be using the featured-chat index.html or dock.html page, and you'll need to provide your api key there.

 Example URL with options `https://socialstream.ninja/index.html?session=SESSIONIDHERE&tts&elevenlabskey=YOURELEVENLABSAPIKEYHERE&latency=4&voice=VR6AewLTigWG4xSOukaG`